 Worried about losing even more money by hiring a lawyer?
 At our law firm, we operate on what's called a contingency fee basis.
 If we don't get you approved for SSD benefits, you won't owe us a penny.
 There really is "never a fee unless we get money for you."

 Get a Free Legal Consultation Today - No Obligation

 You're already suffering enough with rheumatoid arthritis.
 If you're also suffering financially, trust Edgar Snyder & Associates to treat you with respect and get you the SSD benefits you need.
 We can help you apply, or if your claim was denied, represent you for your appeal.

 Remember, if your application was denied, you have only 60 days to file an appeal.

-We offer a free legal evaluation with no strings attached.
-You’re not obligated to use our services, so you have nothing to lose and everything to gain.
+We offer a free legal consultation with no strings attached.
+You're not obligated to use our services, so you have nothing to lose and everything to gain.

 Call 412-394-1000, or fill out our free legal consultation form.
 Phones answer 24/7 – call now.